civboot/fngi/spore.md

 Compiling an executing instructions:
-- `<non-native token>` any non-native token is interpreted as a dictionary lookup to mask and set the global instruction register.
+- `<non-native token>` any non-native token is interpreted as a dictionary lookup to mask and sets the global instruction register.
 Asm instructions are defined with a 16bit mask in the high two bytes and 16bit instruction in the low 16bits, i.e. `#003F_0020 =ADD`.
 Using just a plain `ADD` will mask and set the instruction.
 - `;` compile the current instruction register to heap and clear it (but don't clear size bits).
 - `^` run the current instruction register.
 This ignores JMP.
 This is useful for doing small bits of algebra and stack manipulation in the assembly.
-- `$<token>` get `<token>` from dictionary and immediately begin executing it.
+- `$<token>` gets `<token>` from dictionary and immediately begins executing it.
   This is the assembly's "macro" language.

 From the above we can now break down this code: